 Health benefits of oranges

-Most citrus fruits have a good deal of vitamin C, and oranges have high levels even among their tangy brethren.
-Vitamin C protects cells by neutralizing free radicals, which can lead to chronic conditions such as cancer and heart disease.
-Not only may oranges help reduce the risk of chronic conditions, but they also may boost your immunity when dealing with everyday viruses and infections like the common cold.
+Most citrus fruits have a good deal of vitamin C, and oranges have high levels even compared to their tangy brethren.
+Vitamin C protects cells by scavenging and neutralizing free radicals, explains a 2010 article in the medical journal Pharmacognosy Reviews.
+Free radicals may lead to chronic conditions such as cancer and heart disease.
+Not only may oranges help reduce the risk of chronic conditions, but they may also boost a person's immunity when dealing with everyday viruses and infections like the common cold.

-Vitamin C aids not only against everything from colds to cancer — it also helps keep your skin looking beautiful.
-Vitamin C can help fight against skin damage caused by the sun and pollution.
-It is vital to collagen production and may help reduce wrinkles and improve the skin’s overall texture.
+Vitamin C also helps keep skin looking beautiful, by helping fight against skin damage caused by the sun and pollution.
+It is vital to collagen production and may help reduce wrinkles and improve the skin's overall texture, according to the Cleveland Clinic.

-All the fiber in oranges may help lower cholesterol levels, because it picks up excess cholesterol compounds in your gut and pushes them out in the elimination process.
+All the fiber in oranges may help lower cholesterol levels, because it picks up excess cholesterol compounds in the gut and pushes them out in the elimination process.
+A 2010 study published in the journal Nutrition Research found that drinking orange juice for 60 days decreased low-density lipoprotein (LDL cholesterol or "bad cholesterol") in people with high cholesterol.

-Vitamin C, fiber, potassium and choline are all good for your heart, so oranges may give your ticker a big boost.
-Potassium, an electrolyte mineral, is vital for allowing electricity to flow through your body, which makes your heart beat.
+Oranges contain vitamin C, fiber, potassium and choline, which are all good for your heart, so the fruits may give your ticker a big boost.
+Potassium, an electrolyte mineral, is vital for allowing electricity to flow through your body, which keeps your heart beating.
 Lack of potassium can lead to arrhythmia, an irregular heartbeat.
-According to one study, people who consumed 4,069 mg of potassium each day had a 49 percent lower risk of death from heart disease compared with those who consumed about 1,000 mg of potassium per day.
-Consuming a high amount of potassium has also been associated with a reduced risk of stroke and kidney stones and protection against loss of muscle mass and bone density.
+According to one 2012 study, people who consumed 4,069 mg of potassium each day had a 49 percent lower risk of death from heart disease compared with those who consumed only about 1,000 mg of potassium per day.
+According to Flores, "the potassium found in oranges helps to lower blood pressure, protecting against stroke."
+She noted another heart-related benefit, pointing out that oranges are "high in folate, which is beneficial in lowering levels of homocysteine, a cardiovascular risk factor."

 Digestion and weight loss

 Oranges are vitamin A rich.
-Vitamin A contains carotenoid compounds like lutein, beta-carotene, and zeaxanthin, which can help prevent age-related macular degeneration.
-Vitamin A also helps your eyes absorb light and improves night vision.
+This nutrient contains carotenoid compounds like lutein, beta-carotene and zeaxanthin, which can help prevent age-related macular degeneration, an incurable condition that blurs central vision.
+Vitamin A also helps your eyes absorb light, and it improves night vision.
+Furthermore, the American Optometric Association reports that vitamin C can help reduce the risk of cataracts and may slow the progression of macular degeneration.

-Oranges are great for you but you should enjoy them in moderation.
-Though relatively low in calories, eating several oranges in a day can add up and may lead to weight gain.
+Though oranges are relatively low in calories, eating several of the fruits in a day can add up and may lead to weight gain.
 It is also possible to have too much vitamin C (more than 2,000 mg a day).
-Too much vitamin C may lead to diarrhea, nausea, vomiting, heartburn, bloating or cramps, headaches, insomnia or kidney stones.
+An excess of this nutrient may lead to diarrhea, nausea, vomiting, heartburn, bloating or cramps, headaches, insomnia, or kidney stones.

-If you are taking beta-blockers, you should be careful not to consume too many oranges.
-Beta-blockers increase potassium levels and, if mixed with too many potassium-rich foods like oranges and bananas, can lead to too much potassium in the body.
-This is a significant concern for people whose kidneys are not fully functional, as the excess potassium will not be effectively removed from the body.
+People who are taking beta-blockers should be careful not to consume too many oranges.
+These medicines increase potassium levels and, if mixed with too many potassium-rich foods like oranges and bananas, can lead to an excess of potassium in the body.
+This is a significant concern for people whose kidneys are not fully functional, as the additional potassium will not be effectively removed from the body.

 Orange peels are not poisonous and, as many cooks know, orange zest can pack a big flavor punch.
 While orange peels are edible, they are not nearly as sweet or juicy as the pulp.
 They can also be difficult to digest and, unless you're eating an organic orange peel, covered in chemicals.